 Add Plants to Your Office Cubicle

-Give your office a green makeover and reap the benefits of fresh, green plants.
+Give your office a green makeover and reap the benefits of live plants.

 Whether you work in a big office or a small cubicle, having healthy plants around you has been shown to increase productivity and decrease absenteeism.
 Cubicles are the icons of the working Joe, with each person's desk neatly partitioned off from their neighbor.
 Still, workers find a great way to create homey and comfortable settings, says master gardener Paul James.
 "More often than not, right next to the stapler and tape dispenser is something equally important to a well-functioning workspace: plants."